By Dylan Shulman By Dylan Shulman | April 8, 2022 | Culture Art Entertainment

 Philadelphia Fringe Festival

-Get ready to be on the edge of your seat for a modern mix of live and digital genre-bending acts showcasing local and national talent like dance, art installations and daring circus arts.
-While most shows take place at the Cannonball and Crossroads Comedy Festival hubs, artists will spread all across Philly to exhibit their skills.
-As you watch, keep in mind your favorite performers, as attendees can cast votes to nominate independent artists for the Festival Audience Choice Awards, dubbed the Fringies.
+Get ready to be on the edge of your seat for a modern mix of live and digital genre-bending acts.
+Showcasing local and national talents through dance, art installations and daring circus arts, the festival welcomes attendees to nominate independent artists for the Festival Audience Choice Awards, dubbed the Fringies.
 Previous years featured artists like North Carolina’s Asheville Contemporary Dance, Charming Disasters in a Musical Tarot Show and Skysail Theatre’s opera performers.
-Multiple locations, 215.413.1318, fringearts.com
+Multiple locations, fringearts.com

 Philly Fashion Week

-Watch the Fashion District come alive this September as captivating runway shows bring together independent local designers and mainstream labels for an extensive presentation of couture.
-Helmed by The Council of Fashion Designers of America, Inc., last year’s exhibition showcased a stellar list of designers, including Kovid Kappor, Christobal, Caycee Black, Zippora and many more, and we can’t wait to see what 2022 brings—fall fashion never looked so good.
-Multiple locations, Phillyfashionweek.org
+Watch the Fashion District come alive this September with captivating couture runway shows from independent local designers and mainstream labels.
+Helmed by The Council of Fashion Designers of America, Inc., last year’s exhibition showcased a stellar list of designers, including Melanie Gray, Christobal, Triiuz, Zippora and many more—we can’t wait to see what 2023 brings.
+Multiple locations, phillyfashionweek.org

 Old City Fest

 Take to the streets of America’s most historic mile in Old City for fashion, food and more this fall.
-As the city’s premier art and design district fills with over one hundred local artists, artisans and craftsmen, watch as they illustrate the colorful regional culture, joined by over two dozen food vendors who’ll make the event a feast for your eyes—and mouth.
+As the city’s premier art and design district fills with over one hundred local artists, artisans and craftsmen, watch as they illustrate the colorful regional culture.
+Joined by over two dozen food vendors, the event is a feast for your eyes—and mouth.
 Admire the hottest trends during the live fashion show, curated by Barnet Fair hair salon, while exploring galleries, theater, history, architecture and more.
-3rd and Arch Streets, 215.592.7929, oldcitydistrict.org
+3rd and Arch Streets, oldcitydistrict.org

 Photography by: A. Ricketts for VISIT PHILADELPHIA